milesroberts-123/poolseq-kmers/README.md

 - [x] freebayes

+- [x] add seeds to iss and slim so that unit tests will always give same answer

+- [ ] add job groups?

 - [ ] add dissimilarity script back in

-- [ ] add seeds to iss and slim so that unit tests will always give same answer

 - [ ] add more sequencing simulators: dwgsim, mason, or add another sequencer error profile